uqlibrary/technology-training/OpenRefine/openrefine.md

 **Exercise 10** – Reformat the date

 1. Make sure you remove all Facets and Filters
-1. On the Date column, use the drop-down menu to select `Edit cells > Common transforms > To date`
+1. On the `Date` column, use the drop-down menu to select `Edit cells > Common transforms > To date`
-1. Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date data types in OpenRefine.
+1. Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date-time data types in OpenRefine.
 We can now carry out functions that are specific to Dates.
-1. In the Date column drop-down, select `Edit column > Add column based on this column`.
-Using this function you can create a new column, while preserving the old column.
+1. In the `Date` column drop-down, select `Edit column > Add column based on this column`.
+Using this dialog, you can create a new column, while preserving the old column.
 1. In the ‘New column name’ type “Formatted Date”
 1. In the ‘Expression’ box, type the GREL expression `value.toString("dd MMMM yyyy")`